-Nadia Mahmoud (U19) is a first year History student at Churchill.
+Nadia Mahmoud (U19) is a second year History student at Churchill.
 She grew up in West London where she attended a non-selective state school.
-She was attracted by the diverse nature of the history course offered at Cambridge and hugely values the opportunity it has provided to study a wide range of different periods from ancient, medieval to early modern history.
+She was attracted by the diverse nature of the history course offered at Cambridge and hugely values the opportunity it provided to study a wide range of different periods from ancient, medieval to early modern history.

 Nadia receives a full Cambridge Bursary and a Winston Churchill Top-Up Bursary, without which she would have struggled financially due to her family circumstances.